maxandersen/kotlinconfics/readme.md

 ## Contributing

 Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
-- Submit pull requests
-- Improve documentation
+Especially if someone could do a clean Kotlin port - my current attempts resulted in errors :)

 ## License

 This project is open source and available under the MIT License.

-## Author

-[Your Name/GitHub Username]

 ---